aseriousbiz/abbot-docs/src/chatops/custom-runner/fly.md

 > flyctl launch
 ```

-Enter any app name you'd like, select the organization and region (we recommend `sea`).
+Enter any app name you'd like, select the organization and region (we recommend `sea` or `sjc` because of their proximity to Abbot's infrastructure).
 You **do not** need to create a Postgresql or Redis database to deploy the runner.

 Create a `Dockerfile` with the following text: